 - 4.1 A set of whole school rules and playtime rules have been devised by the children.
-These are displayed prominently in the hall, the library, the corridors and the playground windows (see Appendix A).
-All staff will reward appropriate behaviour through the use of house points. - 4.2 The school has adopted a yellow and red card system for dealing with persistent - inappropriate behaviour (see Appendix B).5 Guidelines for general behaviour around school - 5.1 The children are expected to walk around the school calmly and sensibly, paying respect to all members of the school community. - All staff will reward appropriate behaviour through the use of house points.
+These are displayed prominently in the hall, the library, the corridors and the playground windows (see Appendix A). - 4.2 All staff will reward appropriate behaviour through the use of house points. - 4.3 The school has adopted a yellow and red card system for dealing with persistent inappropriate behaviour or severe behaviour (see Appendix B).

+5 Guidelines for general behaviour around school

+- 5.1 The children are expected to walk around the school calmly and sensibly, paying respect to all members of the school community. - 5.2 All staff will reward appropriate behaviour through the use of house points.